Performance trailer-sailers and dinghies by Keith Callaghan

 I purchased the NAUTILUS suite of yacht design software from the US, and commenced the design in August 1994.
 Building started in October and BLUE LIGHTNING was launched (with incomplete interior) in August 1995.

-More recently, my sports trailer-sailer and dinghy designs have been sold to owners in several continents.
-I am designing Merlin Rockets again, and have 2 new singlehanders Heatwave and HAZE 4000 and a dayboat Highlight to add to my design portfolio.
+In the last 20 years, my sports trailer-sailer and dinghy designs have been sold to owners in several continents.
+I am designing Merlin Rockets again, and have 3 new singlehanders Heatwave , HAZE 4000 and HADRON and two dayboats - Highlight and BlueMotion-550 to add to my design portfolio.
+More recently I have produced 3 light, fast, but offshore-capable yacht designs - YY27, BlueStorm 900 and BlueStorm 800.

-Plans for my high performance dinghies and trailer-sailers have been sold to owners in France, Poland, Germany, Canada, UK, former Yugoslavia, Brazil, USA, South Africa, New Zealand, and Australia.
+Plans for my high performance dinghies and trailer-sailers have been sold to owners in France, Poland, Germany, Holland, Italy, Canada, UK, former Yugoslavia, Brazil, USA, South Africa, South Korea, Hong Kong, New Zealand, and Australia.